isws-hufflepuff/project-implementation/README.md

 ## Running notebooks

-Note : the models we choose can been run on Google Colab using T4 GPU environnement with a free but limited account (limited time but can be usefull to make tests).
+Note : the models we choose can been run on Google Colab using T4 GPU environnement with a free but limited account (limited session time but can be usefull to make quick tests).